sachinKhandelwall/cloudbeesGitAutomationAssignment/README.md

 ## Assumptions

-- Java 17+ is installed
+- Java 17 or higher version is installed
 - Git CLI is installed and available in system PATH
 - Git credentials (via HTTPS or SSH) are already set up locally (cached or configured)
 - The repo has: